tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 ### Online

 * [Dictionariez](https://github.com/pnlpal/dictionaries).
   A popup-dictionary extension that works similarly to Yomichan.
   Good for learners of English.
 * [jisho.org](https://jisho.org/)
 * [wadoku.de](https://wadoku.de/).
   Has pitch accent.
 * [weblio.jp](https://www.weblio.jp/)
 * [goo辞書](https://dictionary.goo.ne.jp/)
 * [Kotobank](https://kotobank.jp/)
 * [ichi.moe](https://ichi.moe/)
 * [広辞苑無料検索](https://sakura-paris.org/dict/).
   Allows you to search many monolingual dictionaries.
 * [OJAD](http://www.gavo.t.u-tokyo.ac.jp/ojad/search).
   A pitch accent dictionary.
 * [日本語俗語辞書](http://zokugo-dict.com/).
   A monolingual slang dictionary.
 * [伏字検索](http://fuseji.net/).
   Helps you decipher words partially occluded by symbols like `〇`.
 * [ふりがな文庫](https://furigana.info/).
   For any given word, searches through Aozora Bunko for all instances where it was used with furigana and shows the percentage of each reading.
   Great for when the dictionary lists multiple readings, and you want to know which is dominant.
 * [書き順](https://kakijun.jp).
   A website that shows you how to write a given kanji and how it looks written in different fonts.
 * [漢字辞典](https://kanji.jitenon.jp/).
   Monolingual kanji dictionary.
 * [Jotoba](https://jotoba.de/).
-Jotoba is an open source multilingual Japanese dictionary.
+  An open source multilingual Japanese dictionary.
 * [連想類語辞典](https://renso-ruigo.com/).
   A dictionary of synonyms.
 * [Dictionaryphile - 日本語](https://github.com/Dictionaryphile/All_Dictionaries#%E6%97%A5%E6%9C%AC%E8%AA%9E).
   A list of various online dictoinaries.